ritchieng/ritchieng.github.io/machinelearning/ml_resources.md

 ## Machine Learning Resources

 These are the resources you can use to become a machine learning or deep learning engineer.
-All of the resources are available for free online!
+All of the resources are available for free online.
 Please check their respective licenses.

 ### Machine Learning Theory
 - [Machine Learning, Stanford University](https://www.coursera.org/learn/machine-learning)